PydPiper/viks_SoftwareGuide/source/python/builtin_functions.rst

 - Accessing a Global Variable

 .. code-block:: python
-    :linenos:

-    # to access global variable defined outside of the function
+    # to access a global variable defined outside of the function
     def func():
-        global x
+        global x    # make it accessible within the function print(x)
-        print(x)
         x = 500